opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. note:: For Toonz and standard raster levels it is possible to set a the Brush tool size higher than 100 by typing the value in the Size text boxes.

-.. note:: The Min and Max Thickness can be modified by either of this methods:
+.. note:: The Min and Max Thickness can be modified by either of these methods:

     1. Pressing Ctrl + Alt and moving the mouse.
 Moving horizontally changes the Max value, while moving vertically changes the Min value.